piranna/xbmc-strm-collection/trunk/MC360 v1.x Video Marketplace Mod/README.txt

 3. Separate TV Shows / Movies buttons on media blade

-        -  adds the option to link directly to your movies and TV show folders directly from the media home blade.
+        -  adds the option to link directly to your Movie and TV show folders, libraries, scripts or programs directly from the media home blade.

 4. Retro-X  Script Integration